netdata/netdata/docs/tutorials/collect-unbound-metrics.md

 # Monitor Unbound DNS servers with Netdata

-[Unbound](https://nlnetlabs.nl/projects/unbound/about/) is a "validating, recursive, caching DNS resolver" from NLNet Labs.
+[Unbound](https://nlnetlabs.nl/projects/unbound/about/) is a "validating, recursive, caching Domain Name System (DNS) resolver" from NLNet
+Labs.
 In v1.19 of Netdata, we release a completely refactored collector for collecting real-time metrics from Unbound servers and displaying them in Netdata dashboards.

-Unbound runs on FreeBSD, OpenBSD, NetBSD, MacOS, Linux, and Windows, and supports DNS-over-TLS, which ensures that DNS queries and answers are all encrypted with TLS.
+Unbound runs on FreeBSD, OpenBSD, NetBSD, macOS, Linux, and Windows, and supports DNS over Transport Layer Security (TLS), which ensures that DNS queries and answers get encrypted with TLS.
 In theory, that should reduce the risk of eavesdropping or man-in-the-middle attacks when communicating to DNS servers.

-This tutorial will show you how to collect dozens of essential metrics from your Unbound servers with minimal configuration.
+This tutorial shows you how to collect dozens of essential metrics from your Unbound servers with minimal configuration.

 ## Set up your Unbound installation